San Diego Vacation Packing Tips, What to Bring

 San Diego’s ocean breezes lead to cooler evening temperatures.
 Dressing in layers and packing jackets help you acclimate to the weather and stay comfortable.
 From December to April lows can dip into the 40s, so packing a few pairs of pants and sweatshirt is also a good idea.

 Protective eye wear has become increasingly important, as specialists have proven the sun’s rays damage the eyes as well as the skin.
 It’s best to buy and pack a couple of pairs of sunglasses, and wear them while driving and sightseeing.
 Make sure the sunglasses cover the eyes and surrounding areas, and offer UVA and UVB protection.

 If planning to visit the beach, flip flops are always a popular choice.
 However, San Diego houses many more attractions and things to do.
 Pack walking shoes, or something as comfortable, to make sure your feet stay happy while you walk around the city.
 Experts also recommend hiking boots for those planning to visit one of the many trails.

 Cool, Casual Clothing

 San Diego is known for its laid-back vibe and cool, casual atmosphere.
 Minus a couple of in-season dresses for a night out, T-shirts and shorts are among the norm.
-And don’t forget the swimsuits and trunks if planning to spend the day on the beach.
+Don’t forget the swimsuits and trunks if planning to spend the day on the beach.

-Whether relaxing with a good book or riding the waves, no San Diego vacation is complete a trip to the beach.
-The area features 17 miles of coastline with nearly a dozen beaches for guests to see.
-Popular beach items include chairs, umbrellas, wet suits, blankets, towels, kids’ beach toys and a bag to stow belongings.
+Whether relaxing with a good book or riding waves, no San Diego vacation is complete a trip to the beach.
+The area features 17 miles of coastline with nearly a dozen beaches.
+Popular beach items include chairs, umbrellas, wet suits, blankets, towels, kids beach toys and a bag to stow belongings.